dutzi/dutzi.github.io/content/blog/adding-a-commenting-system/index.md

 Gitalk will automatically create a Github Issue in your blog's repository as soon as you visit a blog post page for the first time.
 So all I need to do is simply publish a post and visit its page.
 Awesome!

-The main downside to this Github based approach is [Github's rate limits](https://developer.github.com/v3/#rate-limiting), which stand on 60 requests per hour.
+The main downside to this Github based approach is [Github's rate limits](https://developer.github.com/v3/#rate-limiting), which stands at 60 requests per hour.
 Which is enough for a small blog, but reaching is pretty easy while developing the blog.